 You want to spread similarly compelling stories.
 It will be hard to tell a story that tops a wild night in a foreign land in B2B, but make an effort to tell stories that matter.

 This could be in the form of case studies where your product helped another company do some measure of good in the world or simply solved one of their problems.

 Storytelling is as old as language, so it makes sense that it would be of critical importance to creating meaningful conversations.

-Remember, when you walk into a room, you must work to create relationships with your audience.
-Engage them in meaningful, balanced conversation about the topics they are interested in.
+Remember, when you walk into a room(even a virtual one), you must work to create relationships with your audience.
+Engage them in meaningful, balanced conversations about the topics they are interested in.
 Don’t just blast them with your messages.
 Stoke the fire, get your readers interested in your brand.
 Just because the subject is B2B doesn’t mean there needs to be a disconnect in your conversations.
 You just tell stories a little differently to match the stories your brand played a part in.